Skip to main content Skip to secondary navigation

 Annotated List of Major Assignments

-Story Pitch (15%) Students will pitch story ideas to their classmates.
+Working in teams of 2 or 3, students will pitch story ideas to their classmates.
 These pitches will include a short written description of the story (~1 page) and an oral presentation to the class.
-As a class, we will select stories and teams for the final podcast episodes.

-SciCast Episode (40%) Students, working in teams, will produce a podcast episode based on Stanford research.
-As part of the assignment, students will interview researchers, and create an engaging and high quality audio story about both the research and researchers behind the work.
+Building out from their Story Pitch, students will work with their team to research, interview, script, perform, and produce an approximately 20 minute story on Stanford research and the researchers behind the work.
 Students will practice working in multiple modes, producing not only audio files but also writing copy and choosing appropriate visuals to accompany their podcast on the course website.
-The final SciCast episodes will be published on iTunes.
+The final episodes will be published online.
 Previous topics have included the complexities of water management in California, an exploration of the nature of human altruism, and the origins of the universe.
+See Soundcloud for published podcasts from the class.